maxexcloo/User-Daemon/README.md

 Notes
 =====

-Installation is easy, simply run the above command and then add the line in the CRON file to your crontab.
+Installation is easy, simply run the below command and then add the line in the crontab file to your crontab.
 For an example script see `example.sh`.

 Download
 ========